-We are a family run business and have added this cottage to our portfolio.
-We have very high standards, please read our reviews for our established holiday property, listed as Burnbrae Mill.
+We are a family run business and have very high standards, please read our reviews for our established holiday property, listed as Burnbrae Mill.
 You will see that we provide the best service possible and look after our guest, we want everyone's holiday to be perfect.

 I have lived in Dumfries and Galloway all my life and i have put together a information pack full of local tips.
 I have added post codes to the information pack to help you find your way around, if you have a sat nav, we have also put some maps and walking guides in the house to make life easier.

-Linen, towels, oil central heating, starter pack for the fire, electric, washing up clothes, dish washer tablets, fairy and soap is provided at no additional cost.
+Linen, towels, oil central heating, electric, washing up clothes, dish washer tablets, fairy and soap is provided at no additional cost.